On the Integral Part of A-Motivic Cohomology: Models and the integral part of -motivic cohomology

 Hence, $U:=\varpi^{-s}T$ satisfies $U\subset \varphi(\sigma^*U)$ and we deduce that $V_{\cO}\subset U$ by Lemma \ref{lem-converse-inclusion-contains-L}. \end{proof}

-Akin to integral models, there is also a notion of {\it good models}. \begin{Definition} Let $L$ be a finitely generated $\cO_E$-submodule of $V$.
-We say that $L$ is a {\it good model for $(V,\varphi)$} if $\varphi(\sigma^*L)=L$.
-We say that $L$ is {\it maximal} if it is not strictly included in another good model of $(V,\varphi)$. \end{Definition} \begin{Proposition} A maximal good model for $(V,\varphi)$ exists and is unique. \end{Proposition} \begin{proof} First note that any good model $L$ for $(V,\varphi)$ is contained in $V_{\cO}$: indeed, $L+V_{\cO}$ is again an integral model, hence included in $V_{\cO}$.
-The union $U$ of all good model for $(V,\varphi)$ exists (it is non-empty as the zero module is a good model) and therefore included in $V_{\cO}$.
+Akin to integral models, there is also a notion of \emph{good sublattices}. \begin{Definition} Let $L$ be a finitely generated $\cO_E$-submodule of $V$.
+We say that $L$ is a \emph{good sublattice for $(V,\varphi)$} if $\varphi(\sigma^*L)=L$.
+We say that $L$ is \emph{maximal} if it is not strictly included in another good sublattice of $(V,\varphi)$. \end{Definition} \begin{Proposition} A maximal good sublattice for $(V,\varphi)$ exists, is unique and contained in $V_{\cO}$. \end{Proposition} \begin{proof} First note that any good sublattice $L$ for $(V,\varphi)$ is contained in $V_{\cO}$: indeed, $L+V_{\cO}$ is again an integral model, hence included in $V_{\cO}$.
+The sum $U$ over all good sublattice for $(V,\varphi)$ exists (it is non-empty as the zero module is a good sublattice) and therefore included in $V_{\cO}$.
 Because $\cO_E$ is Noetherian, $U$ is a finitely generated $\cO_E$-module.
 We also have $\varphi(\sigma^* U)=U$.
-We deduce that $U$ is maximal and unique. \end{proof} We should denote by $V_{\text{good}}$ the maximal good model of $(V,\varphi)$. \begin{Definition} We say that $(V,\varphi)$ has {\it good reduction} if $V_{\text{good}}=V_{\cO}$.
-The rank of $V_{\text{good}}$ is called the {\it non-degenerate rank of $(V,\varphi)$}. \end{Definition}
+We deduce that $U$ is maximal, unique and contained in $V_{\cO}$. \end{proof}